Rational Structures on Automorphic Representations: Rational Pairs and Modules

-On the categories of reductive pairs and their modules we have natural base change and restriction of scalars functors as before, that we denote by $-\otimes_F F'$ and $\res_{F'/F}-$, where the restriction of scalars on pairs is only defined for finite extensions.
+On the categories of reductive pairs and their modules we have natural base change and restriction of scalars functors as before.
+Recall that restriction of scalars on pairs is only defined for finite extensions.

 By the classification of reductive algebraic groups we know that each reductive pair $(\lieg,K)$ that corresponds to a linear reductive real Lie group $G$, has an $F$-rational model $(\lieg_F,K_F)$ over a {\em number field} $F\subseteq\CC$, i.e.\ $F/\QQ$ is finite.
 However in general such a model is not unique, and the resulting notion of rationality for modules depends on the choice of model.